Jogira/Colorfall-Painting-App/Readme.txt

 user stories without having to draw on the canvas.
 The color picker requires that we draw onto the canvas with a color, then use the color picker to grab that color, but as stated before, drawing/coloring on the canvas is not recorded by espresso.

+THE DESIGN PATTERN:FACADE
+ Facade design pattern was implemented to hide the process of validating a tool first to ensure that it's a tool that can have its color/size changed, then changing the size/color if verified.
+The currentToolCheck and currentSizeCheck classes do as their names imply;
+ Each verify if the current tool is a tool that can change in size or color.
+Then the toolSelectionFacade class combines both of those classes and verifies/checks color/checks size/changes color/changes size all behind the scenes with a single call of
+ "verifyingTools.verifyToolandSwapColor(colorFour);" within the drawActivity.
+ This has no current real use, outside of changing the color of the brush, because all current tools can change color and/or size.
+ However, it serves as a future proofing design pattern to make it so when adding future tools we can check if the tool is capable of changing colors or changing size via this facade.
+ For instance, a brush can change color and size, and eraser cannot change color but can change size, but a bucket fill tool could change color but not size.
+This facade makes it so adding something like a rotate/panning tool, which should not be capable of size/color changes, is not capable of changing the color or size of the brush/other tools/itself.